Discrimination and Harassment Grievance Procedures (Australia Only)

 15.3.1 The University will make every endeavour to provide a process for the complaint to be dealt with promptly.

-15.3.2 The panel will inquire into the complaint and provide to the Deputy Vice-Chancellor (nominated by the Vice-Chancellor) its findings on the facts in dispute and recommendations about appropriate resolution.
+15.3.2 The panel will inquire into the complaint and provide to the Pro Vice-Chancellor (nominated by the Vice-Chancellor) its findings on the facts in dispute and recommendations about appropriate resolution.
 The panel will be guided in all its investigations by the principles of equal opportunity law, University policy and procedures and the principles of procedural fairness.

 15.3.3 Each party may elect to be assisted at any meeting with the panel by an Adviser, colleague, or other person (excluding a currently practising solicitor or barrister).
 Each party may elect to speak for themselves or through the person assisting.

 15.3.4 The panel may interview any person they consider may be able to assist with its inquiries.
 A party may suggest to the panel persons who they consider should be interviewed.

 15.3.5 Should a party refuse/fail to appear before the panel, the panel may conduct its inquiry and make its determination on the complaint in their absence.

 15.3.6 Proceedings of the panel will be held in private.

 15.4.1 The panel will give reasons for its findings of fact and any recommendations in a written report to the Pro Vice-Chancellor (nominated by the Vice-Chancellor) normally within 21 calendar days of the conclusion of the investigation.